ibm-cloud-docs/hs-crypto/index.md

 {: shortdesc}
 {: hide-dashboard}

 {{site.data.keyword.hscrypto}} integrates with {{site.data.keyword.keymanagementserviceshort}} application programming interface (API) to generate and manage keys.
 The Keep Your Own Key (KYOK) function is also enabled to provide access to cloud-based cryptographic HSMs.
-You can access the network addressable HSMs by making or Enterprise PKCS #11 over gRPC (GREP11) API calls to perform cryptographic operations.
+You can access the network addressable HSMs by making standard PKCS #11 API calls or Enterprise PKCS #11 over gRPC (GREP11) API calls to perform cryptographic operations.
 {: hide-dashboard}

 <!-- You can access {{site.data.keyword.hscrypto}} via an Advanced Cryptography Service Provider (ACSP) client, which communicates with the ACSP server to enable you to access the backend cryptographic resources.-->

 <!--{{site.data.keyword.hscrypto}} is the cryptography that {{site.data.keyword.blockchainfull_notm}} Platform is built with.
 It is also a member of the {{site.data.keyword.cloud_notm}} Hyper Protect Family, including [{{site.data.keyword.cloud_notm}} Hyper Protect DBaaS](https://cloud.ibm.com/docs/hypersecure-dbaas/index.html){: external}, {{site.data.keyword.cloud_notm}} {{site.data.keyword.hscrypto}}, [{{site.data.keyword.cloud_notm}} Container Service](https://cloud.ibm.com/docs/containers/container_index.html){: external}, and [{{site.data.keyword.cloud_notm}} {{site.data.keyword.hsplatform}}](https://cloud.ibm.com/docs/hypersecure-platform/index.html){: external}. -->

-This tutorial guides you how to set up your service instance by loading your [master keys](#x2908413){: term}, create and manage encryption keys with the {{site.data.keyword.cloud_notm}} console, and perform cryptographic operations with the GREP11 API.
+This tutorial guides you how to set up your service instance by loading your [master keys](#x2908413){: term}, create and manage encryption keys with the {{site.data.keyword.cloud_notm}} console, and perform cryptographic operations with the PKCS #11 API or with the GREP11 API.
 {: hide-dashboard}

 <!-- the following is shown on the dashboard-->

 {{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}}, built on FIPS 140-2 Level 4-certified hardware, allows you to take the ownership of the cloud HSM to fully manage your encryption keys and to perform cryptographic operations.
-This tutorial guides you how to initialize your service instance by loading your master key, create and manage encryption keys with the {{site.data.keyword.cloud_notm}} console, and perform cryptographic operations with the Enterprise PKCS #11 over gRPC (GREP11) API.
+This tutorial guides you how to initialize your service instance by loading your master key, create and manage encryption keys with the {{site.data.keyword.cloud_notm}} console, and perform cryptographic operations with the PKCS #11 API or with the Enterprise PKCS #11 over gRPC (GREP11) API.
 {: hide-in-docs}

 ## Step 1: Initialize your service instance